 Because chaos creates confusion, a startup’s best strategy is to consolidate access of knowledge to a single source of truth.
 While dumping all files into one or more repositories (like Google Drive) is convenient, it doesn’t scale well.
 Saving all files into a repository doesn’t identify which document or file contains the correct knowledge and it potentially leads support seekers down the wrong path.

 Founders that want to retain rigor in their strategy will recognize that the earlier that you establish your first company wiki, the better.
-Investing in a central knowledge platform helps shape a culture around documentation and prepares young companies to scale properly.
+Investing in a central knowledge platform helps shape the culture around documentation and prepares young companies to scale properly.

 The distinct problem that scaleups have that startups do not, is that they have figured out that customers will pay them for something, but they need to figure out a repeatable strategy that will bring them to “cash-flow-positive.”
-Typically the way to achieve this is through adding headcount – often through client facing roles like Sales, Customer Support and some Operations roles.
+Typically the way to achieve this is through adding headcount – often through client-facing roles like Sales, Customer Support, and some Operations roles.
 This has implications on knowledge management because onboarding employees requires training, and in the case of a scaleup, time and resources are still limited.